Finding Cheap Flights

 This is good!
 This is what you want!
 You want to establish a cost baseline for yourself.

 Your cost baseline will give you a general idea of how much money you might be spending soon.
+The cost baseline will also help you determine what a good deal is in the future if the price changes.

 If it is still too much money, go back to step 1 and look at different locations, or look into booking your trip at a further date to give yourself more time to save.